 Denver is a metropolis of ever-evolving tastes, its forward-thinking dining landscape spangled with restaurants from gifted chefs whose culinary magnetism, passion and fortitude fulfill our city’s lust for great food.
 Wondering where you should eat right now?
 You’ve come to the right place.
-If you're looking for the best places to dine alfresco, check out our Outdoor and Patio Dining page.
-Denver is also known as a craft beer mecca.
+Also, check out the 26 Denver restaurants Michelin honored in their inaugural and highly anticipated Colorado-based guide.
+In addition to the great culinary options, Denver is known as a craft beer mecca.
 But where do you begin?
-Let the Denver Beer Trail be your guide.
+The Denver Beer Trail will help you explore.

 Chef and prolific restaurateur Richard Sandoval (Tamayo, La Sandia and Avon-based Maya) introduces a progressive and eclectic wave of global flavors at Toro Latin Kitchen + Lounge, the newest food destination inside the classy Hotel Clio in Cherry Creek.
 Sandoval’s menu, absent culinary guardrails, latches on to ingredients from Brazil, Mexico, Argentina, Asia, Japan and Venezuela, a melting pot of flavors that translates to dishes that dazzle on the plate and the palate.
 Contemporary banquettes and dark-wood tables share space with hand-painted bull murals (“toro” means “bull” in Spanish and “tuna” in Japanese), private tequila lockers and a dedicated ceviche bar from which dishes like the aji amarillo ceviche with hamachi, mango and cucumber, emerge.
 An open-air patio, softly lit with strands of white lights and decked out with tables and swanky lounge furniture, is a hotspot for happy hour.
 Get the smoked swordfish dip and a mercado margarita with jalapeño-infused tequila, passion fruit and hibiscus-rosemary foam.